-We are excited to offer a new opportunity for schools to connect with the Peak District National Park from your own setting.
+We are excited to offer a new opportunity for schools in and around the Peak District to connect with the Peak District National Park from your own setting.
 The pandemic has been especially hard for young people and schools, however, green spaces, outdoor recreation and education are vital in their recovery.

 The Peak District has a history of almost one hundred years of support from people who live in its surrounding towns and cities.
 Dating back to the Kinder Mass Trespass in 1932 and earlier, people have shown their love for the area and campaigned to access it and protect it.